AN I N T R O D U C T I O N

 Maria Valtorta!
 All true: The Poem of the Man-God.
 The Madonna said two years ago: all true! dictated by Jesus!
 44Likewise, in an interview with Attorney Jan Connell of the Pittsburgh Center for Peace on January 27, 1988, Connell asked the visionary Vicka Ivankovich if there were any other books Our Lady had told her about.
 Vicka replied:

 Yes.
 The Poem of the Man-God by Maria Valtorta, ten volumes.
 Our Lady says The Poem of the Man-God is the truth....
 Our Lady said if a person wants to know Jesus he should read Poem of the Man-God by Maria Valtorta.
 That book is the truth.
 45Directly pertinent also to Valtorta's Work of the Poem is another modern manifestation of the prophetic charism in the person and writings of an obscure and humble Italian priest, Don Ottavio Michelini, of Mirandola, Italy.
 In a series of Dictations and Visions which he recorded as given him by Christ and Mary from 1975 to 1979, there are some very important critiques which address the confusion, anarchy and rebellion today in the Church among many bishops, priests and laity.
-In these Dictations it is pointed out to Don Ottavio that such troubling elements are the direct result of a profound crisis of Faith that pervades the Church today due to a false interpretation of the so-called "spirit of Vatican II", and which consequently causes a serious crisis of the interior life.
+In these Dictations it is pointed out to Don Ottavio that such troubling elements are the direct result of a profound crisis of Faith that pervades the Church today.
 Available until recently only in a French translation from the original Italian, 46 some of these small volumes of Don Ottavio's writings have now appeared in English also.47

 Although there is no internal evidence of any personal, mutual acquaintance between Don Ottavio and Valtorta, apparently Don Ottavio knew of and had probably read The Poem of the Man-God.
 Thus in a Dictation received by this humble priest in 1975 and 1976 on the Poem, the following excerpts are, he affirms, words dictated to him by Christ: